louisdevie/birdway/docs/source/specs/composites.rst

 Structures
 ----------

-Structure are used to group together different types.
+Structures are used to group together different types.
-Use the ``struct`` statement to declare a structure.
+The ``struct`` statement is used to declare a structure.
-Each field is named and that name must always be explicitly stated, there are no anonymous structures.
+Each field is named and that name must always be explicitly stated.
 Structures can be created literally using the syntax ``MyStruct (field1: value1, field2: value2)``.